Critics Say China Has Suppressed And Censored Information In Coronavirus Outbreak

 On the same day, China's top leader Xi Jinping broke his silence.
 "It is of utmost importance to prevent and control the disease outbreak," the state news agency quoted him as saying.
 Three days later, authorities made the most drastic decision of all to contain the viral spread: Wuhan, a city of 11 million, would be sealed off from the rest of the country.

-Stage Two: Lock It Down
+Stage 2: Lock it down

 The decision by Wuhan authorities to shut down outbound transports came in the early hours of Jan.
 23. With only hours to spare before all trains and planes were prohibited from departing, residents with cars rushed to highways.
-Those who didn't own cars and wanted to leave turned to carpooling services – but at ten times the usual fare.
+Those who didn't own cars and wanted to leave turned to carpooling services – but at 10 times the usual fare.

 By late afternoon, officials began sealing off highways leaving Wuhan as well.

-A senior party official from Hubei province referred to the city-wide lockdown as a "wartime measure" and called on local cadres of minor officials to closely monitor residents for any early symptoms of the new virus.
+A senior party official from Hubei province referred to the citywide lockdown as a "wartime measure" and called on local cadres of minor officials to closely monitor residents for any early symptoms of the new virus.

-Although sealing off Wuhan may have slowed the spread of the outbreak, it did not contain it completely.
-Before the quarantine, five million people were able to hastily leave the city, its mayor Zhou Xianwang later admitted.
+Although sealing off Wuhan may have slowed the spread of the outbreak, it did not contain it.
+Before the quarantine, 5 million people were able to hastily leave the city, Mayor Zhou Xianwang later admitted.

 Cities outside the official quarantine zone have adopted their own drastic measures to limit movement.
 Remote villages have bottled in their residents in an effort to stop the virus from entering their communities.
 Other villages have torn up roads or built hasty barricades to keep migrant workers out.
 Various cities in coastal Zhejiang province now only allow one person per household to leave for groceries every two days.